The Music Streaming Sessions Dataset: The Music Streaming Sessions Dataset

 \section{The Music Streaming Sessions Dataset}

-The MSSD consists of approximately 150 million streaming sessions with associated user interactions, audio features and metadata describing the tracks streamed during the sessions, and snapshots of the playlists listened to during the sessions.
-The dataset is hosted at \url{https://www.crowdai.org/challenges/spotify-sequential-skip-prediction-challenge}.
+The MSSD consists of 160 million streaming sessions with associated user interactions, audio features and metadata describing the tracks streamed during the sessions, and snapshots of the playlists listened to during the sessions.
+The dataset is hosted at \href{http://research.spotify.com/datasets/music-streaming-sessions}{http://research.spotify.com/datasets/music-streaming-sessions} together with a set of tools for working with the dataset.

-The streaming sessions are stored in a log, where each row of the log contains a session id, a timestamp, contextual information about the stream, the track and context id's, and the timing and type of user interaction within the stream.
+The streaming sessions are stored in a log, where each row of the log contains a session id, a timestamp, contextual information about the stream, the track and context id's, and the timing and type of user interactions within the stream.
 A schema for the log is provided in Table \ref{tab:log_schema}.
 Each session is defined to be a period of listening with no more than 60 seconds of inactivity between consecutive tracks.
-Additionally for this dataset we set a cut off of at most 20 tracks per session.
-Sessions included in the dataset are sampled uniformly at random from listening sessions on the contexts included in the dataset over an 8 week period.
+Additionally for this dataset we set a cut off of at most 20 tracks per session as part of our privacy strategy.
+Sessions included in the dataset are sampled uniformly at random from eligible listening sessions on the contexts included in the dataset over an 8 week period.
 We exclude sessions that include tracks which did not meet a minimum popularity threshold.
 The sessions in this dataset are sampled from radio, personalized recommendation mixes, the user's own collections, and 100 of the most popular playlists on a major music streaming service.
 The logs therefore contain a mix of listening sessions based on user's personally curated collections; expertly curated playlists; contextual, but non-personalized recommendations; and finally, personalized recommendations.

 For each track contained in the sessions, we provide audio features and metadata describing the track.
-We provide approximately 3.7 million tracks.
-These include features like acousticness, a measure of confidence that the track is acoustic, runnability, an estimate of how suitable the track is as running music, and valence, a measure of how positive a track sounds.
-The schema for the track metadata is provided in Table \ref{tab:track_schema}.
+This part of our dataset can be regarded as a partial update and expansion of the Million Song Dataset (MSD) \cite{bertin2011million}.
+We provide approximately 3.7 million tracks, and many new features not included in the Million Song Dataset.
+These include features like acousticness, a measure of confidence that the track is acoustic; downbeats, estimated timestamps for the downbeats in a track; and valence, a measure of how positive a track sounds.
+The schema for the track features is provided in Table \ref{tab:track_schema}, features which did not exist in the Million Song Dataset are bolded.
 More detailed descriptions of the features are available in \cite{bertin2011million} and on our dataset website.